Meet Love Island 2020 contestant Sophie Piper, Rochelle Humes' sister

 Meet Love Island 2020 contestant Sophie Piper, Rochelle Humes’ sister

-Sophie is looking for her very own Anthony Joshua-type in this year's Love Island villa
+Sophie is looking for her very own Anthony Joshua-type in this year's Love Island cast

-After six months off our screens, Love Island has returned with 12 new singletons looking for love in the brand new South African villa.
+Winter Love Island is well underway, with a group of young singles converging on a luxury villa in South Africa in the hopes of finding a partner.

 Sophie Piper, a 21-year-old medical PA from Essex, is making her way to the villa along with 11 other Love Island 2020 contestants this year and she has a closer celebrity link than most.